Zamiell/stardew-valley/Min-Max_Guide.md

 * Prioritize capturing fishing chests over perfect fish.
 (The rewards can be extremely good.)
 * Make sure that you keep 4 or 5 inventory slots free by occasionally moving fish from your inventory into the chest.
 (This is because you can catch 1 new fish + get up to 4 items from a fishing chest.)
 * When casting at 7 energy or below, you will correctly drop into the appropriate amount of negative energy, even though the energy meter will appear to be at 0.
 For example, when casting at 2 energy, you will go to -6 energy.
 And then, after eating a Green Algae to restore 13 energy, you will go back to positive 7 energy.
 Thus, it is mostly irrelevant whether or not you accidentally slip past 0 energy while fishing (at least as long as you get a level up before the next day to remove the exhaustion).
+* Be on the lookout for bubbles.
+If you see them, is generally better to try to cast in them, even if you will not be doing maximum casts.
+(The increased catch-rate is more important than the slight increase in type of fish & quality of fish.)
 * In summer, the most profitable spot to fish is at the ocean, regardless of the weather.

 ### General Mines Strategy